openhealthcare/opal/doc/docs/guides/json_api.md

 More details on DRF authentication are available in [their excellent documentation](http://www.django-rest-framework.org/api-guide/authentication/).

+### Permissioning
+OPAL uses DRF permissions as well, to make life easier OPAL ships with opal.core.api.LoginRequiredViewset which adds the permission class IsAuthenticated to your viewset, more details on DRF permissions are available [in the DRF documentation](http://www.django-rest-framework.org/api-guide/permissions/).

 #### Session Based
 Session based authentication enables users logged in via the standard Django auth mechanism to use the API.
 This is what most OPAL applications in the browser will use.